 Did your family member die because of someone else’s negligence or intentional wrongdoing?
 If so, Maryland’s wrongful death laws provide a way for you to hold that party financially responsible for their actions.
 Money does not bring back your loved one, but it can lessen the financial impact of their sudden death.

-The Dundalk wrongful death lawyers at William G. Kolodner Personal Injury Lawyers have over 80 years of combined legal experience handling injury claims.
+The Dundalk wrongful death lawyers at WGK Personal Injury Lawyers have over 80 years of combined legal experience handling injury claims.
 We’ll use our law firm’s considerable resources combined with our extensive knowledge of the law to fight for justice for your family.